modesttree/Projeny/README.md

         MyPackageB
         MyPackageC

-Also note that the package.ini file is optional.
+Also note that the ProjenyPackage.yaml file is optional.
 If not supplied, Projeny will assume your project has zero dependencies.

 However, there is a few other options here for less common cases.
-The full format of the package.ini is as follows:
+The full format of the ProjenyPackage.yaml is as follows:

     [Config]
         Dependencies: